th2-net/th2-docs/content/deploy/infrastructure/th2-infra-schema/overview.md

 `image-version` specifies the version of the image.

 `type` and `custom-config` fields are specific to each box.
-You can find more information in the GitHub repository of the needed box.
+To get more information on different th2 modules, check out our [Modules](/test/cookbook/modules/) page or access the ReadMe files in their [GitHub](https://github.com/th2-net/) repositories.

 `pins` are some kind of ports, that used for interaction with other components.
 More details on [pins](../pins/) and [links](../links/) can be found in corresponding documentation sections.